-Our nine bedroom suites are luxuriously appointed and have views of the Swartvlei Lagoon with its small game and rich bird life.
-Fresh flowers are put in all the rooms daily as well as treats from the chef.
+Our nine bedroom suites are beautifully appointed and have views of the Swartvlei Lagoon with its small game and rich bird life.

-- Wine tasting (chocolate & wine pairing - cheese & wine pairing)
+Wine tasting experiences (chocolate & wine pairing - cheese & wine pairing)

-- Scenic surrounds.
-The hotel is in the unspoiled Wilderness National Park and the Swartvlei Lagoon is a wetland of international importance
+Scenic surrounds.
+The lodge is in the unspoiled Wilderness National Park and the Swartvlei Lagoon is a wetland of international importance

 Awards and Accolades

-Lakeside Lodge has a 5-star rating, the highest award by the TGCSA (Tourism Grading Council of South Africa).
+Lakeside Lodge has a 4-star rating, the second highest award by the TGCSA (Tourism Grading Council of South Africa).
 The TGCSA star grading is an independent quality assessment and official ranking system recognised around the world for the standard of service and facilities which hotel guests can expect.